chestdb/chest/chest/README.md

 await counter.close();
 ```

-Like regular variables, chest variables are completely type-safe.
-Unlike regular variables, they don't actually exist as real Dart objects until you access their `value`.

 **But isn't treating databases like variables inefficient?**
 Not at all!
-To be clear, you don't need to save the whole object every time you make a change.
+To be clear, you don't need to read or save the whole object every time you make a change.
 Chest allows you to only change part of a value, even if the class is immutable.

 ```dart